What is their body of work?

 How is their QB Play?

-What was their scoring and yards per play?
+What is their scoring and yards per play?

 Can they run the ball?

 They are not running effectively overall--last in the MAC in yards per game and 12th in yards per carry.
 However, they are getting about 5 yards per carry in their MAC games, and that's the whole problem with knowing what you are getting, because that was also against Akron and UMass.